-The Stations of the Shining Path that is leading Europe into the fog of nihilism, are set out here by Eric Zemmour in this book review for Le Figaro.
+The Stations of the Shining Path that are leading Europe into the fog of nihilism, are set out here by Éric Zemmour in a book review for Le Figaro.

 Human Rights or Life Itself

 Le Figaro | Eric Zemmour | 18th May 2016